 If you use Facebook, you’ll know that videos on this platform’s news feed auto-play silently.
 Some users will pause scrolling and watch the entire video on auto-play, while others will click on the play button to watch the video with audio on full screen.
-Keeping this in mind, I advise you to create videos on Facebook that are:
+Keeping this in mind, I advise you to have a good banner maker and create videos on Facebook that are:

 - Captioned or silent: The fact that videos on Facebook auto-play on mute means that you have to be able to connect and communicate via video without sounds or words.
 Just make sure your audience can watch your Facebook video without audio and still understand its gist.